Steering committee

 As Press Officer and Head of University Communications, Christina Kaufmann is responsible for communications at Munich University of Applied Sciences.
 In addition to strategic development, her tasks also include brand communication.
 Before joining the university, the cultural scientist was responsible for press and public relations for many art projects, including the Siemens Arts Program and the City of Munich.

-Christina Kaufmann, Press Officer and Head of University Communications at Munich University of Applied Sciences
+Christina Kaufmann, Press Officer and Head of University Communications at Munich University of Applied Sciences - University of Applied Science

 Monika Landgraf